 Before you realise it, a variety of objects and debris accumulate, disrupting the normal drain cycle.
 If your laundry drain is backed up, you can see the wastewater spilling onto the floor instead of going down the drain.

 If your drain is clogged, fill a bucket with boiling water, then add baking soda.
 Use a funnel to slowly pour water into the drain while removing the drain pipe from your washing machine.
 You can see if it keeps draining if you pour water into it after waiting a few minutes.

 Continue reading for a more detailed step-by-step guide to unblocking your clogged laundry drain.

 Sometimes a simple solution like hot water is all you need to clear the drain pipe.
 As the easiest and least expensive method, you can try pouring hot water into the pipes and wait to see if the issue resolves.
 At least a gallon of water should do the trick, and if there is debris that will dissolve, the block will clear quickly.

 2. Use Vinegar And Baking Soda

-While hot water is the easiest trick, you may want to give it an extra boost by adding some vinegar and baking soda to it.
+While hot water is the easiest trick, you may want to give it an extra boost by adding vinegar and baking soda.
 Once the hot water is ready, mix about one cup of vinegar and soda and pour the mixture down the drain.
 However, don’t add the other ingredients while the water is boiling.